bruceravel/demeter/documentation/Artemis/extended/cv.rst

 value in many path parameter math expressions.
 For example, suppose you were to model the |Delta| R values with a temperature-dependent, linear explansion coefficient.
-The use of the CV in those math expressions saves even more error-prone, manual editing!
+The use of the CV in those math expressions saves a lot of error-prone, manual editing!